 Such situations unfolded with blinding speed during the COVID-19 global pandemic.
-However, they could just as easily result from other unanticipated emergencies that prevent IT teams from managing vital and time-sensitive business-as-usual activities
+However, they could just as easily result from other unanticipated emergencies that prevent IT teams from managing vital and time-sensitive business-as-usual activities.

 CIOs faced coronavirus-related crises that threatened the timely execution of these activities in highly unique ways.

-For example, organisations may have:
+For example, organizations may have:

 - Shifted business priorities and operations to respond to the needs of the communities and customers they serve, including assisting with supply chain logistics or manufacturing critical supplies – such shifts may have required workforce redeployments and revealed skill shortages in needed IT support.

 - Addressed operational disruptions in international locations due to infrastructure challenges in applying a remote workforce model.
 These disruptions may have impacted customer service and caused delays of critical projects.